Family days out

 Young skaters from age three can come along to Tiny Tots sessions, when the rink only operates at 20% capacity and extra marshals are on the ice if you need a hand.
 Relaxed Sessions are ideal for neurodiverse children who need a calm, crowd-free skating experience.
 And of course, Penguin Skate Aids are available here too.

-None of the London ice rinks have views like this one
+No London ice rinks has a view like this one

 Don’t forget to take a look around while you’re skating.
 Apart from the ridiculously splendid Royal Museums themselves, you’ve views of Greenwich Park and Canary Wharf as well as an eyeful of London.
-If you’re tempted to make a day of it with younger kids, Cutty Sark has Toddler Time on Wednesdays and AHOY!
-Children’s Gallery is great fun for under sevens.
+If you’re tempted to make a day of it with younger kids, take them to clamber around The Cove playground at the National Maritime Museum.

-Glide, Battersea Power Station: the newest of London’s ice rinks and it’s on the river
+Glide, Battersea Power Station: London’s ice rinks on the river

-Brand new for 2022, Glide at Battersea Power Station opened for the first time this November.
-What’s the verdict?
-It’s getting a lot of love, not least for its amazing skateable space.
-Not one but three interconnecting ice rinks make a change from the round-and-round experience.
-It’s also happens to have one London’s most iconic buildings as a backdrop and, it’s the only ice rink with views of the Thames as you skate.
+Glide at Battersea Power Station is back for its second year with its amazing skateable space, and not one but three interconnecting ice rinks, making a change from the round-and-round experience.
+It’s also happens to have one London’s most iconic buildings as a backdrop and, it’s the only ice rink with river views.

 Full-festive pretty much sums up the atmosphere here this winter.
 Fairy lights are very much in evidence, so there’s a lot of twinkling going on, everywhere.
 The Christmas tree isn’t quite as big as the Somerset House monster but, coming in at a not insubstantial 30ft, it’s plenty impressive.
 And if that doesn’t convince you completely, Glide was designed by the same team responsible for the much loved Natural History Museum ice rink.